F.A.Q.

 Do you accept paid commissions?

 It depends on the project and my schedule, so I won't know until you give me the details about your project.
 I do commissioned work for both high profile clients (large companies that can pay a lot) to smaller personal commissions (individuals with a more modest budget).
 My fee is flexible, depending on the complexity and the time constraint of the project.
+I try to avoid projects with profit-sharing only arrangements since they usually don't work out.
+There are exceptions though (please read below).

 You don't have to email me to ask for permission ( I get way too many emails about this already), as long as you comply with the following: